 Sometimes we put our lives on autopilot.
 We join a gym or subscribe to a magazine and never think about it until the next January, when our membership ends and we make another resolution to ignore.
 Now that it’s halfway through the year, it’s important to check in with a few things that you might have forgotten about.
 Here’s a list of 4 things to look into to keep your finances, and life, in order.

 Maybe you had all the coverage you needed when you started that policy, but did you have any life changes so far this year?
 Did you get married, have a baby, or move to a new home?
 These, and many other events could mean that you have too little or even too much coverage now.
 If you think your car isn’t worth as much, maybe you don’t need to pay the same rate, or maybe you can raise your deductible.
 Check with your insurance company about adjusting your limits to a more appropriate level.
+An app that’s great for managing your belongings for your insurance company is Encircle.

 It’s important to check up on your investments every so often.
 Whether that’s retirement, college savings, or some other investment account.
 It’s a good idea to rebalance your portfolio every so often.
 We usually recommend every 6 months, but sometimes it needs it sooner.
 A good Investment adviser can keep track of that for you, but if you insist on going it alone, then read on.